SMS-workshop/SMS-workshop.github.io/_pages/CFP.md

 Authors are invited to submit original research papers which have not been published elsewhere and which are not currently under consideration for another journal, conference, or workshop.

-Paper submissions (full, short, and abstract) must use the <a href="">IEEE 2-column format</a>, including the bibliography and any possible appendices.
+Paper submissions (full, short, and abstract) must use the <a href="http://www.ieee.org/web/publications/pubservices/confpub/AuthorTools/conferenceTemplates.html">IEEE 2-column template</a>, including the bibliography and any possible appendices.
+Submissions should include the title, author(s), affiliation(s), e-mail address(es), tel/fax numbers, abstract, and postal address(es) on the first page.
-All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the workshop's scope, originality, significance, and clarity.
+All submissions will be reviewed by the Program Committee based on technical quality, relevance to the workshop's scope, originality, significance, and clarity.

 To submit a paper, please use the following <a href="">web portal</a>.